mahajanom10/movie-database-sql/README.md

 1. Clone this repository
 2. Import the CSV into MySQL using your preferred method
 3. Run the SQL queries in `sql/movie_analysis.sql`
-4. (Optional) Use Python or Power BI for visualization

 ---